Prashantrajput11/catsy/README.md

 # catsy
- A random cats pic app made using api
+ A random cats pic app made using random cat api.This small application make suse of promises with fetch api.